Charles H. Welch: Bible Training College

-Meeting with Dr. E. W. Bullinger
+Meeting with E. W. Bullinger

-After his resignation from the Bible Training College in 1908, Welch read an article in Dr. Bullinger's "Things To Come" which he believed contained an anomaly; namely, if Israel had been set aside in God's plans at Acts 28:24–28 (approximately 62 AD), then the epistles of the New Testament written before and after this event should reflect such a change.
+After his resignation from the Bible Training College in 1908, Welch read an article in E. W. Bullinger's Things To Come which he believed contained an anomaly; namely, if Israel had been set aside in God's plans at Acts 28:24–28 (approximately 62 AD), then the epistles of the New Testament written before and after this event should reflect such a change.

-Welch wrote to Bullinger and soon met with him to discuss the relation of Paul's 14 epistles to the boundary line of Acts 28.
+Welch wrote to Bullinger and soon met with him to discuss the relation of Paul's fourteen epistles to the boundary line of Acts 28.
 Although Bullinger had written many times previously concerning Israel's setting aside in God's dealings at Acts 28, he had continued to write about the New Testament epistles without reconciling the fact that some were written before, and some after Acts chapter 28.

 At this meeting, Welch put forth the idea to the man for whom he had so much respect.
-Mr. Welch records that after pondering his proposal, Dr. Bullinger declared, "That scraps half the books I've written.
+Welch records that after pondering his proposal, Bullinger declared, "That scraps half the books I've written.
 But we want the Truth, and the Truth is in what you have said."
-Dr. Bullinger agreed, the place of Acts 28 indeed had an important bearing on interpreting the New Testament.
+Bullinger agreed the place of Acts 28 indeed had an important bearing on interpreting the New Testament.
 Then they both "discussed implications that arise from observing the relation of Paul's epistles to that boundary line" as follows: